narengan/cis/known-limitations.md

  * When you delete a dedicated certificate, it may reappear in the list for a short time before the deletion is complete.

  * To modify your custom dedicated certificate’s hostnames after ordering, you must order a new certificate and then delete the old one.

+## Global Load Balancer
+ * Cloud Internet Services allows for '_' to be used in load balancer hostnames.
+This will not work correctly if being configured with Kubernetes clusters.

+ * For the "Standard" plan a max of 5 load balancers, pools, and monitors can be configured.
+Each pool can have a total of 6 origins but there can only be 6 unique origins used throughout the CIS instance.

+* Health check events for deleted pools/origins cannot be filtered but will still show up in the table.

+* Health check events when filtering on the 'Pool Health' will return 'Degraded' pools because they are technically healthy but contain 1 or more critical origins.